know-how

 Heritage and modernity

-Since 2021, Julien Thimon embodies the new face of Rhums Clément.
+Since 2021, Julien Thimon has become the new face of Rhum Clément.
 After accompanying Robert Peronet in ageing and blending at Habitation Clément for eighteen years, he in turn became cellar master.
-In this capacity, he oversees all stages of the production process, from the selection of sugarcane varieties to the bottling of the rum.
-While guaranteeing its age-old quality, he innovates, renews and perfects Clément rums with bold new blends.
+In this role, he oversees all stages of the production process, from the selection of sugar cane varietals to the bottling of the rhum.
+While guaranteeing its age-old quality, he innovates, renews and perfects Clément rhums with bold new blends.

 The iconic